bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Heroku-Deploy-Guides---Cheatsheet.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*T-9QyGzUdWvFuA-D.png" class="graf-image" /></figure>Now, we can write the commands listed in the picture above (the one from GitHub).

-If you ran the commands correctly, then it'll be on your repository's page.
+If you ran the commands correctly, then it’ll be on your repository’s page.
 If you refresh it you should see your files, except the one that you explicitly ignored, namely `node modules`.

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*_WzaY9T9A0FsvPgb.png" class="graf-image" /></figure>### Step 3 — Link the repository with Heroku